tlis-radio/tlis-streamserver-docker/README.md

 **NOTE: Do not change the folder structure!** Only upload/modify/delete music files in the existing directories.
 There is a single directory for jingles and 4 directories for different time segments of the day.

+## Exposed ports

+- 8000: icecast web interface, also used for publishing audio (streaming from studio)
+- 8080: filebrowser

+## Notes

+- `fallback-music` volume is shared between liquidsoap and filebrowser

 # TODO

 - [ ] explore better ways to manage icecast passwords in this project